LLMind: Orchestrating AI and IoT with LLM for Complex Task Execution: Framework Design

-The long-term memory functions as a database for previously generated scripts.
+The experience archive serves as a database for previously generated scripts.
 Valid scripts are stored locally and linked to their corresponding user instructions.
-This enables the system to reuse preexisting scripts when a similar instruction is given by the user in the future, resulting in improved effectiveness and faster response speed.
-Importantly, the agent's ability continues to grow through the accumulation and generalization of experience.
-However, there is an issue with how the system assesses the similarities between user instructions.
-In our system, we have implemented a semantic analysis NLP model that maps words to a vector space.
+This enables the system to reuse preexisting scripts when a similar instruction is given by the user in the future, resulting in improved efficiency and faster response speed.
+Importantly, the agent’s ability continues to grow through the accumulation and generalization of experience.
+However, a challenge lies in how the system evaluates the similarities between user instructions.
+Our system implements a semantic analysis NLP model that maps words to a vector space \cite{Text2vec}.
 The semantic similarity is then determined by computing the distance between these vectors.
 To enhance the search speed, we vectorize the instruction associated with the script before storing it in the database.

-The control script generated by the LLM will be passed to the executor, which provides the necessary runtime environment and offers API functions that can be called within the scripts.
-Furthermore, the executor will monitor hardware status, handle runtime data, generate execution reports, and update both short and long-term memories.
+The control script generated by the LLM is passed to the executor, which provides the necessary runtime environment and offers API functions that can be called within the scripts.
+Furthermore, the executor monitors hardware status, handles runtime data, generates execution reports, and updates both the context repository and the experience archive.